When running a Ktor server application, take into account the following specifics:

 ServletApplicationEngine engine that delegates control over your application to a servlet container.
 You can learn how to configure your application from Configure War.

 Run an application

 Run an application using Gradle/Maven

-To run a Ktor application using Gradle or Maven, use corresponding plugins:
+To run a Ktor application using Gradle or Maven, use the corresponding plugins:

 Run a packaged application